 The vast majority of lenders will only agree to mortgages that you’re able to repay comfortably.
 Whether you require an interest-only or a repayment mortgage, choosing the right mortgage type is crucial.

 Understanding each mortgage type is a must, especially if you’re looking for more control during your mortgage.
 Part and part mortgages can be perfect for those wanting a combination of both repayment and interest-only mortgages.

-This guide will explain what a part and part mortgage is and other factors to consider before making a decision.
-Our advisors are also available to help answer any enquiries.
+This guide will explain which factors to consider before making a decision.
+Our advisors are also available to help answer any questions.

 What is a part and part mortgage?

 A repayment mortgage alone would guarantee your balance to be settled at the end of your term, as long as you keep up with payments.
-Furthermore, you’d only repay the interest on an interest-only mortgage.
+Furthermore, an interest-only mortgage would only require you to repay the interest on your loan.
 As a result, you’d have the loan balance to pay once your term ends.

 As an example, a part and part mortgage worth £250,000 may be £175,000 repayment and £75,000 interest-only.
 You’d then repay the £175,000 over the term of your mortgage.
 The remaining interest of £75,000 would be paid at the end of the agreed term.
 Bear in mind that interest can also accrue on the loan depending on the type of mortgage you have.

 Advantages of having a part and part mortgage

 One of the main advantages is that monthly mortgage repayments can be lower than average.